 My partner is a kind Englishman.
 He doesn't mind cleaning up my long-hair-mess in the bathtub, each time I have made it slippery with conditioner.
 He loves soccer just as much as I do.
 And when England play Germany, then we're on opposite sides.
 But only then!

-Originally, I have been trained in chemistry.
-I didn't enjoy working in labs, doing research, so I changed until I found my liking for writing.
+I studied chemistry but didn't enjoy working in labs, so I changed until I found my liking for writing.

 What is OCD?

 In these days it is recognized and defined as a real mental illness.
 During recent years, many organizations (professional and voluntary) have been founded.
 The IOCDF is probably the biggest and worldwide best known: International OCD Foundation, based in Boston, USA.